Benign paroxysmal positional vertigo

 Positional means that the symptoms are usually triggered by certain positions.
 In the case of BPPV, certain positions of the head typically trigger symptoms.

 Vertigo is a sensation of movement.
 If you have vertigo you feel as if the world is moving around you or that you are moving when you aren't.
 You feel very unsteady, a bit like being on a ship.
-Often you will also feel sick, although you will not usually be sick (vomit).
+Often you will also feel sick, although it is relatively uncommon to actually be sick (vomit).

 Understanding the inner ear

-The inner ear includes the cochlea and semicircular canals.
+The inner ear includes the cochlea and semi-circular canals.
 These are small shell-like structures in which there is a system of narrow fluid-filled channels called the labyrinth.
-The semicircular canals sense movement of your head and help to control balance and posture.
+The semi-circular canals sense movement of the head and help to control balance and posture.
 The cochlea is the part of the inner ear that is responsible for hearing.

 Cross-section of the ear